New Research: Free, All-Day Early Care Sets Families on a Better Financial Trajectory

 A central rationale for early care is that it enables workforce participation, thereby strengthening families’ economic stability.
 But understanding to what degree it does so, under what circumstances, and with what return on public investment is essential for informed policy design.
 Researchers widely acknowledge the absence of rigorous evidence, and policymakers have long called for better answers.

 To address this need, Yale’s Tobin Center supported a comprehensive study linking 20 years of randomized school district lottery data with state data on earnings, K-12 outcomes, and more.
-The study 'Parents' Earnings and the Returns to Universal Pre-Kindergarten,' by economists John Eric Humphries, Christopher Nielson, Xiaoyang Ye, and Seth D. Zimmerman, was published in the National Bureau of Economic Research (NBER).
+The study 'Parents' Earnings and the Returns to Universal Pre-Kindergarten,' by economists John Eric Humphries, Christopher Neilson, Xiaoyang Ye, and Seth D. Zimmerman, was published in the National Bureau of Economic Research (NBER).

 The novel research identifies the key elements of early care design that unlock parents’ ability to work and earn to support their families.
 The study calculates the scale of earnings results for families who were admitted versus those who were not.
 This, in turn, enables a first-of-kind cost-benefit analysis of the returns to public investment.